 I have found that when I disagree with someone’s point of view on a significant matter and lead with my opinion, it actually separates me from my words.
 My opinion is now something that may be challenged with another opinion.
 If we start substantiating our opinions with things we have read – articles, reports, etc., this creates greater distance between our respective arguments and ourselves, and makes it easier to focus on making the best case.
 This has been my experience.
 I have found that when I lead with my own, personal experience on such matters, the whole tone changes.
 The person I’m speaking with is generally more receptive to my point of view, because it’s coming from my own experience.
 Likewise, I find myself more often reconsidering my views on something when I hear a first hand experience that differs from my own.

 So, I decided to start a blog where we can address matters of diversity coming straight out of our own experiences, and then see how those experiences actually compare to others’ experiences.

 As I said, I live in New York City.
 I was born in the Bronx, my mom is Puerto Rican and my dad is Peruvian.
-My road from Bronx to Manhattan has involved numerous childhood moves, some expat experiences, language barriers, culture shocks and more.
-With this background and my experiences from my life and moments here in New York, I hope to bring moments and topics – both light and heavy – involving diversity to this blog.
+My road from the Bronx to Manhattan has involved numerous childhood moves, some expat experiences, language barriers, culture shocks and more.
+I hope to share moments from my past and present, and bring both light and heavy topics involving diversity to this blog.
 Periodically, I will present some of these topics with an accompanying survey and ask you to participate.
-I will then report back with a quantitative and/or qualitative analysis of the results and some commentary.
+I will then report back with an analysis of the results and some commentary.
 My hope is that this is a forum to gather and compare actual experiences, and see how we feel about things afterwards.
 Welcome to Diverse In The City: Different Experiences.
 Different Perspectives.